archd3sai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/instacart.jpeg"> **[Instacart Market Basket Analysis](https://github.com/archd3sai/Instacart-Market-Basket-Analysis)**

-The objective of this project is to predict which previously purchased products will be in a user’s next order using the anonymized data of 3 million grocery orders from more than 200,000 Instacart users open sourced by Instacart.
+The objective of this project is to analyze the anonymized data of 3 million grocery orders from more than 200,000 Instacart users open sourced by Instacart to study customer purchase pattern.
+I performed customer segmentation and affinity analysis using Apriori algorithm to uncover associations between products and calculate reorder probabilities.

 <br />